Freshen Up Those Carpets

-After the Wintertime, this needs to be on the top of your to-do list.
+After a wet winter, this should be on the top of your To-Do list.

 Carpets protect your vehicle’s floor, act as effective sound dampers, improve insulation, and enhance comfort.
 However, carpets need to be maintained properly to ensure they remain clean.
 Every time you step into your car on a rainy day, you are introducing water to the carpets.
 Due to the fibres present on carpets, they can easily attract and hold dust as well as moisture.
 Over a period of time, this moisture can lead to mildew which has a musty smell.
 If you’ve noticed a mildew smell in your car, it is relatively easy to fix it yourself.

 Has it been a particularly wet winter?
 Did you just take your car on an awesome week-long road trip where you ate most of your meals on the go (…in February)?
 It’s easier to prevent a mildew smell than to treat one, so you should clean your carpets pre-emptively.
 A simple clean done before mildew becomes an issue takes little time.

 There are two conditions that the carpets must meet to guarantee that the smell will be gone: clean and dry.
 It is important to clean the carpets as soon as you notice smell becoming an issue.
 This type of issue will not go away on its own, and ignoring the smell will only make it more difficult to deal with.

 Step 1: Try to get some fresh air into your car by opening the doors or windows in a covered place or on a dry day, this will help the carpets dry out.

 Step 2: Provided the carpet is dry, use a vacuum to get rid of the loose dirt.